Explore Our Historic Houses

 Restoration House is the amalgamation of two medieval buildings which were combined in the late 16th or early 17th-century to create a mansion house just outside the city wall of Rochester.

-170 years of continual panting by six generations of the same family has created a rich and valuable plant collection for visitors to enjoy at Riverhill.
+170 years of continual planting by six generations of the same family has created a rich and valuable plant collection for visitors to enjoy at Riverhill.

 Saint Hill Manor, located on the outskirts of East Grinstead, is reputed to be the finest 18th century sandstone building in Sussex.
 It is also one of the few historical attractions that is open to the public all year round, even during the autumn and winter months.